tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## IBM MobileFirst Platform (formerly Worklight)

 The IBM MobileFirst Platform plug-in provides functionality for deploying artifacts to an IBM MobileFirst Platform Server.
 Provides support for deploying mobile application artifacts to an IBM MobileFirst Platform Server.
-You can use
+You can use IBM UrbanCode Deploy to define a DevOps deployment solution for IBM MobileFirst mobile artifacts.
+By defining a deployment using IBM UrbanCode Deploy with the IBM MobileFirst Platform plugin, mobile teams can respond to feedback faster and have a repeatable process with reduced risk.
+Check out how to go from manual to continuous automated deployment of mobile MobileFirst Platform applications in this [article](http://www.ibm.com/developerworks/rational/library/worklight-mobile-devops/index.html).

 ---